code-wolf-byte/forklift/README.md

-## Devils to Devils Verification
+## Forklift

-This Flask app links an ASU SSO session with a Discord account so admitted or current students can join the Devils to Devils community with the verified role.
+This Flask app links an ASU SSO session with a Discord account so admitted or current students can join the Devil2Devil community with the verified role.
 The HTML template mirrors the public ASU site while exposing states for new, ASU-authenticated, and fully verified users.